+The Offering

+Common Stock offered by selling security holders 2,912,860 shares of our Common Stock.
+This includes (1) 2,158,132 shares of our Common

+Stock, (2) 380,500 shares of Common Stock issuable upon the exercise of the Investor Warrants, (3) 364,428 shares of Common Stock issuable upon the exercise of the Lender Warrants and (4) 9,800 shares of Common Stock issuable upon the exercise of the Placement

+Agent Warrants.

-The Offering Common Stock offered by selling security holders 2,912,860 shares of our Common Stock.
-This includes (1) 2,308,132 shares of our Common Stock, (2) 230,500 shares of Common Stock issuable upon the exercise of the Investor Warrants, (3) 364,428 shares of Common Stock issuable upon the exercise of the Lender Warrants and (4) 9,800 shares of Common Stock issuable upon the exercise of the Placement Agent Warrants.
-Common Stock outstanding before the offering 7,517,387 shares of Common Stock as of June 27, 2012, including 1,561,568 shares of unvested restricted stock.
-Common Stock outstanding after the offering 7,517,387 shares of Common Stock as of June 27, 2012, assuming that no warrants or options are exercised including the Warrants, but including 1,561,568 shares of unvested restricted stock.
-Terms of the Offering The initial public offering price for the common stock will be \$3.00 per share until the shares of common stock are quoted on a national securities exchange or the OTC Bulletin Board at which time the shares of common stock will be sold at prevailing market prices or at privately negotiated prices.
-Termination of the Offering The offering will conclude upon the earliest of (i) such time as all of the Common Stock has been sold pursuant to the registration statement or (ii) such time as all of the Common Stock becomes eligible for resale without volume limitations pursuant to Rule 144 promulgated under the Securities Act of 1933, as amended (the "Securities Act"), or any other rule of similar effect.
-Use of proceeds We are not selling any shares of the Common Stock covered by this prospectus, and, as a result, will not receive any proceeds from this offering.
+Common Stock outstanding before the offering 5,810,444 shares of Common Stock as of April 17, 2012.

+Common Stock outstanding after the offering 5,810,444 shares of Common Stock as of April 17, 2012, assuming that no warrants or options are exercised including the Warrants.

+Terms of the OfferingThe selling security holders will determine when and how they will sell the Common Stock offered in this prospectus.

+Termination of the OfferingThe offering will conclude upon the earliest of (i) such time as all of the Common Stock has been sold pursuant to the registration statement or (ii) such time as all of the Common Stock becomes eligible for resale without volume limitations pursuant to Rule 144 promulgated under the Securities Act of 1933, as amended (the "Securities Act"), or any other rule of similar effect.

+Use of proceedsWe are not selling any shares of the Common Stock covered by this prospectus, and, as a result, will not receive any proceeds from this offering.
 We may, however, receive proceeds in the event that some or all of the Warrants held by the selling security holders are exercised for cash.
 The proceeds from the exercise of such Warrants, if any, will be used for working capital and other general corporate purposes.

-OTCQB Trading Symbol XELB Risk Factors An investment in our Common Stock offered hereby involves a high degree of risk and should not be purchased by investors who cannot afford the loss of their entire investment.
-See "Risk Factors" beginning on page 5.
+OTCQB Trading Symbol XELB

+Risk Factors An investment in our Common Stock offered hereby involves a high degree of risk and should not be purchased by investors who cannot afford the loss of their entire investment.
+See "Risk

+Factors" beginning on page 5.